Currently in Beta, Trident is a self-professed SCMS — a Social Content Management System.

 Every page and every action in Trident is designed for mobile devices first and foremost.

-All modern mobile devices have beautifully crisp screens, and Trident isn't looking to be a platform which lags behind in terms of aesthetics (like many other SCMS).
-Trident is 100% retina-optimized with all its vector icons, CSS-based layouts and hi-resolution graphics.
+All modern mobile devices have beautifully crisp screens, and Trident isn't looking to be a platform that lags behind in terms of aesthetics (like many other SCMS).
+Trident is 100% retina-optimized with all its vector icons, CSS-based layouts, and hi-resolution graphics.

-Almost all web-platforms require a lot of technical maintenance - installation of new modules, version updates, module updates, modification, customisation - all these tasks require technical skills and a lot of time.
+Almost all web platforms require a lot of technical maintenance – installation of new modules, version updates, module updates, modification, customization – all these tasks require technical skills and a lot of time.

 Trident is not like that.
 Instead, everything is automatic and simplified.

 Previously, this feature was something only ever found in the top-tier global social networks like Facebook or Google+.

 Trident though, supports multiple profiles under single account, meaning that one user can create a Person profile, an Organisation profile, and other kinds of special profiles.
 Users can also switch between their profiles on-the-fly.

 Trident features an unprecedented configuration system, called Studio.